barryclark/jekyll-now/_posts/2017-10-30-calculating-slis-with-prometheus.md

 After you have found a way to get the measurements, define a duration (in seconds/milliseconds) which is what the customer would perceive as good performance, and calculate a percentage on that, so that you receive a indicator like this: "Percentage of requests/pages served within 200ms" (example for a typical white box metric based value), or in a similar way, "Percentage of monitoring runs which finish within 10000ms" (which can be a typical black box based value).
 These can be *Service Level Indicators* (SLI).

 Such SLIs can then be held against a *Service Level Objective* (SLO), which says e.g. "We want to serve 95% of requests within 200ms."
-This type of sentence can also be used as a *Service Level Agreement* towards your customer; an SLA is mostly less strict than an objective, so that you can still meet your SLA, even if you did not meet your SLO.
+This type of sentence can also be used as a *Service Level Agreement* towards your customer; an SLA is mostly less strict than an SLO, so that you can still meet your SLA, even if you did not meet your SLO.

 ### How do we get the data then?